get-iplayer/get_iplayer/README.md

 * Downloads TV and radio programmes from BBC iPlayer
 * Allows multiple programmes to be downloaded using a single command
 * Indexing of most available iPlayer catch-up programmes (not iPlayer Exclusive, Red Button or BBC Three)
-* Caching of index (default 4h)
+* Caching of index with automatic updating (default 4h)
 * Regex search on programme name
 * Regex search on programme description and episode title
 * Filter search results by channel
+* Direct download via programme ID or URL
 * PVR capability (may be used with cron or Task Scheduler)
 * HTTP proxy support
-* Perl 5.8.8+ required, plus LWP, XML::Simple and XML::LibXML modules
+* Perl 5.8.8+ required, plus LWP, LWP::Protocol::https, XML::Simple and XML::LibXML modules
+* Requires ffmpeg for conversion to MP4 and AtomicParsley for metadata tagging
-* Runs on Linux/Unix (Ubuntu, Fedora, OpenBSD and others), OS X, Windows (7/8/10 supported, known to run on XP/Vista)
+* Runs on Linux/BSD (Ubuntu, Fedora, OpenBSD and others), macOS, Windows (7/8/10 supported)

+**NOTE:**

-**NOTE: get_iplayer can only search programmes broadcast on BBC linear services within the previous 30 days, even if some are available for more than 30 days on the iPlayer web site.
-Other programmes must be downloaded directly.**
+- **get_iplayer can only search for programmes that were broadcast on BBC linear services within the previous 30 days, even if some are available for more than 30 days on the iPlayer site.
+Old programmes that are still available after 30 days must be located on the iPlayer site and downloaded directly.**
+- **get_iplayer does not support downloading news/sport videos, other embedded media, archive sites, special collections, educational material, programme clips or any content other than whole episodes of programmes broadcast on BBC linear services within the previous 30 days, plus episodes of BBC Three programmes posted within the same period.
+It may be possible to download other content directly, but such use is not supported.**

 ## Documentation